 Quality of Drinking Water

 The City of Victoria works hard to provide you with safe and reliable drinking water that meets federal and state water quality requirements.
-The 2018 Drinking Water Report (Consumer Confidence Report) contains monitoring results for contaminants from January 1 to December 31, 2018.
+The 2019 Drinking Water Report (Consumer Confidence Report) (PDF) contains monitoring results for contaminants from January 1 to December 31, 2019.
 The purpose of this report is to advance consumers’ understanding of drinking water and heighten awareness of the need to protect precious water resources.

 Water Usage and Conservation